SNAP Benefits in Louisiana: How to Apply and Qualify

 Expedited SNAP (Emergency SNAP)

-Expedited SNAP provides benefits within seven days for households in a crisis.
-You may qualify if your income and cash are very low or if you are a destitute farmworker.
+This program provides benefits within seven days if you have little money or food.
+You may qualify if your income is under $150 and you have less than $100 in resources.
 Request “emergency” service on your regular SNAP application.
-Learn more here.

 Disaster Supplemental Nutrition Assistance Program (DSNAP)

-DSNAP offers temporary food aid after a federally declared disaster if you don't already get SNAP.
-You must live in an approved parish and have disaster-related losses.
-Pre-register when possible, then apply during the designated period.
-More details are available.
+DSNAP offers temporary aid after a federally declared disaster if you do not already get SNAP.
+You must live in an approved area, have disaster-related losses, and meet income limits.
+Apply online or by phone during the designated period.
+Learn more here.

 Louisiana Combined Application Project (LaCAP)